Pulido Valente Science Prize 2016

 (Available only in Portuguese)

-The article demonstrates for the first time that adipose tissue is innervated and that direct activation of these neurons burns fat.
+The article demonstrates, for the first time, that adipose tissue is innervated and that direct activation of these neurons burns fat.
 The study used optogenetics, a cutting-edge technique in which genetically modified neurons can be activated with light.

-The Pulido Valente Science Prize annually honors the best article published in an area of Biomedical Sciences, describing the results of research carried out by a researcher under the age of 35 on the date of submission of the application, at a national R&D institution.
-The amount of this prize is 10,000 euros, co-financed by the Professor Francisco Pulido Valente Foundation and the Foundation for Science and Technology, in accordance with the protocol established between the two institutions.
+The Pulido Valente Science Award annually recognizes the best article published in the field of Biomedical Sciences, describing the results of research conducted by a researcher under the age of 35 at the time of application, at a national R&D institution.
+The prize is worth €10,000, jointly funded by the Professor Francisco Pulido Valente Foundation and the Foundation for Science and Technology, in accordance with the protocol established between the two institutions.

-The award ceremony will take place on March 21 at 3pm at the Thalia Theater in Lisbon.
+The award ceremony will take place on March 21, at 3:00 p.m., at the Thalia Theater in Lisbon.